Aiden2207/fibonacci_primes/README.md

 # Fibonacci Prime Tester

-This is the controller for the [Generate Fibonacci Primes Quickly](https://codegolf.meta.stackexchange.com/a/24788/97691) challenge.
+This is the controller for the [Generate Fibonacci Primes Quickly](https://codegolf.stackexchange.com/questions/248746/generate-fibonacci-primes-quickly) challenge.
- Currently, it's still in the sandbox, but will hopefully be up sometime soonish.
+ The challenge is now live!
+Feel free to enter.
 ## Installation

 You need an up to date version of rust to install this code.
 To install just the tool run `cargo install --git https://github.com/Aiden2207/fibonacci_primes.git`.
 If you want to run all the competitors, I recommend installing via `git clone https://github.com/Aiden2207/fibonacci_primes.git` followed by `cargo install --path path/to/cloned/repo`.